Click-Share/clickshare-website/README.md

-# TartanHacks-2022
+# ClickShare Website
-Project for TartanHacks 2022
+This repo houses the code for [ClickShare's website](https://clickshare.one)

 # Install the ClickShare Chrome Extension